 Mental health occupational therapists typically work in the community setting which can include group homes, club houses, after-school programs, vocational programs, senior centers, correctional facilities, homeless shelters, and outpatient group therapy.
 As previously mentioned, in the US, these positions are much harder to come by than the typical rehab positions but are much more common in other places such as the UK and Australia.

-To learn more about working in mental health, check out Occupational Therapy in Mental Health: An Overview of 6 Typical Settings.
+To learn more about working in mental health, check out our other articles, The Role of OT in Mental Health and Occupational Therapy in Mental Health: An Overview of 6 Typical Settings.